vidister/gimp-web/content/tutorials/Asset_Folders/index.md

 <img src='{filename}GIMP-Preferences.png' alt='GIMP Preferences Dialog'>
 </figure>

-Expanding the **Folders** in the left pane of the dialog will expose the various asset folder locations:
+Expanding the **Folders** (click the "+") in the left pane of the dialog will expose the various asset folder locations:

 <figure>
 <img src='{filename}GIMP-Preferences-Folders.png' alt='GIMP Preferences Folders Dialog'>